httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 An Inner List is an array of zero or more Items ({{item}}).
 Both the individual Items and the Inner List itself can be Parameterized ({{param}}).

-Inner Lists are denoted by surrounding parenthesis, and their values are delimited by one or more spaces.
+When serialised in a textual HTTP field, Inner Lists are denoted by surrounding parenthesis, and their values are delimited by one or more spaces.
 A field whose value is defined as a List of Inner Lists of Strings could look like:

 ~~~ http-message
 Example-List: ("foo" "bar"), ("baz"), ("bat" "one"), ()